 Insight and Influence:

-Have an in-depth understanding of local people and places to guide investment, influence policy and affect change.
+Have an in-depth understanding of local people, systems and places to guide investment, influence policy and affect change.

 Support organisations to develop a customer focused skilled and diverse workforce.